prirup/ansible_now/README.md

 # ansible_now
-This is Ansible POC for the Network Automation!
+This is Ansible Tower POC for the Network Automation!